The Herd with Colin Cowherd

-The Herd with Colin Cowherd is an American sports talk radio show hosted by Colin Cowherd on Fox Sports Radio and Fox Sports 1.
+The Herd with Colin Cowherd (or simply The Herd) is an American sports talk show hosted by Colin Cowherd.
+A simulcast, it airs as both a sports talk radio show and television broadcast on Fox Sports Radio and Fox Sports 1, respectively.
 The show features commentary on the day's sports news, perspective on other news stories, and interviews with celebrities, sports analysts and sports figures.

 History

 KFXX AM, ESPN Radio & ESPNU (2001-2015)

 The Herd first aired on KFXX AM in 2001.
 The show joined ESPN Radio in 2004, rebranding as The Herd With Colin Cowherd, and four years later in 2008 would later be simulcast on ESPNU and ESPNews.
 During its run on ESPN, Cowherd was joined by on-air by producers Vincent Kates, David Fisch and Tom Wassell, and guest hosted by personalities such as Doug Gottlieb.
 ESPN Radio SportsCenter updates during the show were performed by Dan Davis.
 The show was heavily sponsored by Subway, with the guest caller line being dubbed the "Subway Fresh Take Hotline".
-On his March 5, 2010 show, Cowherd announced that Amanda Gifford would be leaving The Herd to become a "suit".
+On his March 5, 2010 show, Colin Cowherd announced that Amanda Gifford would be leaving The Herd to become a "suit".
 Additionally, the show was cut back one hour, airing three hours, from 10:00 a.m. to 1:00 p.m.